 - Intel Distribution of OpenVINO toolkit, which is supported by Intel.

-Using the OpenVINO toolkit, software developers can deploy pre-trained deep learning models through a high-level C++ Inference Engine API integrated with application logic.
+Using the OpenVINO toolkit, software developers can select models and deploy pre-trained deep learning models (YOLO v3, ResNet 50, etc.) through a high-level C++ Inference Engine API integrated with application logic.

 Hence, OpenVINO offers integrated functionalities for expediting the development of applications and solutions that solve several tasks using computer vision, automatic speech recognition, natural language processing, recommendation systems, machine learning, and more.